sky-foundry/canvas-playground/readme.md

 ![](./outline2.jpeg)
 ![](./outline3.jpg)

-You can achieve a similar effect by stroking the text, but you will need to find a way to seamlessly connect the edges of the words together.
+One possible solution is to by stroking the text, but you will need to find a way to seamlessly connect the edges of the words together.

 This must support words on multiple lines.